Davospike/segpSPA/The_Process/SystemImplementation.md

 #### Refactoring and restructuring to prepare for back-end code

-One of the major challenges for the front end was linking with the back end to load their `.json` file that would render our quiz questions and answers on the website.
-First, we had to refactor a lot of the models, service and component code on the front end, which included the removal of a lot of unnecessary variables.
+One of the major challenges for the front-end was linking with the back-end to load their `.json` file that would render our quiz questions and answers on the website.
+First, we had to refactor a lot of the models, service and component code on the front-end, which included the removal of a lot of unnecessary variables.

 For example, the original `quiz.service.ts` looked as follows originally: